Maximum sustainable yield from interacting fish stocks in an uncertain world: two policy choices and underlying trade-offs: Introduction

-To simplify analysis and discussion, and to isolate the particular implications of ecological interactions, a number of complications relevant in the practice of management are not covered by our MSE.
-First, it does not include constraints resulting from conservation objectives.
-Neither the high-level objectives nor the mHCR which we consider contain specific provisions to prevent local extinctions (hereafter extirpations) or other conservation constraints.
-Second, neither technical interactions among fleets, that is, complications due to limits to the stock-specificity of fishing, nor the resulting issues surrounding by-catch and discards are considered.
-Third, we consistently evaluate yields in units of biomass per time, thus disregard differences in marked value of species and other factors contributing to the distinction between maximum biomass yield and maximum economic yield.
-Real-world management must take all these complications into account and adapt objectives and strategies accordingly.
-The mHCR we consider here could be modified to this end at moderate cost in complexity and presumably with little effects on the trends we find.
-However, managing each of these three complications involves value judgements, which are likely to require negotiations among stakeholders.
+To simplify analysis and discussion, and to isolate the particular implications of multispecies interactions, a number of complications relevant in the practice of management are not covered in our analysis.
+First, plans do not generally include constraints resulting from conservation objectives.
+There are several conceivable implementations of such constraints, among others those associated with $F_{\text{PA}}$, $B_{\text{PA}}$, or $B_{\text{trigger}}$ reference points \citep{ices14:_gener_ices, multi_plans14:_final}, and we would not want to confound the side effects of specific implementations with the implications of the policy choices studied here.
+Instead, we determine biodiversity impacts of the unconstrained management plants.
+Second, neither technical interactions among fleets, that is, complications due to limitations to stock-selectivity of fishing, nor the resulting issues surrounding by-catch and discards are considered.
+Third, we disregard differences in market value of species and other factors differentiating between biomass and economic yields.
+Forth, environmental stochasticity, including recruitment variability, is not considered, despite its importance for stock assessments and decision making.
+Real-world management must take all these and many other complications into account and adapt objectives and strategies accordingly.
+The plans we consider could be modified to this end, at moderate cost in complexity and presumably with little effect on the trends we find.